-Mix of Uses Retail accounts for 64% of the uses in Lansdale's downtown, which is higher than both the average of 57% for all downtowns and 60% for the least impacted downtowns.
-In the least impacted downtowns, Food & Beverage (FB) accounts for slightly less at 30% of all retail, and General Merchandise, Apparel, Furnishings & Other (GAFO) made up a larger share of retail on average at 38%.
-As the shares of each of these retailers increased, the Pandemic Impact Score decreased.
-Additionally, in the least impacted downtowns, Neighborhood Goods & Services (NGS) retailers made up a smaller share on average at 30%.
-On average, as the share of NGS retailers increased, so did the Pandemic Impact Score.
+Mix of Uses Retail accounts for 60% of the uses in Kennett Square's downtown, which is equal to the average for the least impacted downtowns and slightly higher than the average of 57% for all downtowns.
+In the least impacted downtowns, Food & Beverage (FB) retailers also accounted for 30% retail on average, while General Merchandise, Apparel, Furnishings & Other (GAFO) made up a significantly smaller share of retail on average at 38%.
+On average as the share of each of these retail types increased, the Pandemic Impact Score decreased.
+Conversely, in the least impacted downtowns, Neighborhood Goods & Services (NGS) retailers made up a larger share on average at 30%.
+This most likely helped mitigate the pandemic's impact in Kennett Square given that in general as the share of NGS retailers increased so did the Pandemic Impact Score.

-Visits to Downtown Geolocated, deidentified cellphone location data was analyzed to determine the pandemic's impact on visits to the region's downtowns and their trade areas.
-Visits to Lansdale were as follows: Pre-Pandemic Delaware: 0.0% Maryland: 0.0% New Jersey: 0.1% • Shutdown | March 13 - June 15, 2020 Delaware: 0.0% Maryland: 0.0% New Jersey: 0.0% • Reopening | June 16 - October 31, 2020 Delaware: 0.0% Maryland: 0.0% New Jersey: 0.4% ødvrpc SOURCE: BUXTON CO.
+Visits to Downtown

+Geolocated, deidentified cellphone location data was analyzed to determine the pandemic's impact on visits to the region's downtowns and their trade areas.
+Visits to Kennett Square were as follows:

-New York: 0.0% Pennsylvania: 99.9%
+Pre-Pandemic

+Delaware: 25.1% Maryland: 2.5% New Jersey: 0.7%

+• Shutdown | March 13 - June 15, 2020

+Delaware: 13.3% Maryland: 2.0% New Jersey: 0.4%

+• Reopening | June 16 - October 31, 2020

-New York: 0.0% Pennsylvania: 100%
+Delaware: 16.5% Maryland: 2.0% New Jersey: 0.7% New York: 0.0% Pennsylvania: 80.7%

+%dvrpc

+SOURCE: BUXTON CO.

-New York: 0.0% Pennsylvania: 99.6%
+New York: 0.0% Pennsylvania: 71.7% New York: 0.0% Pennsylvania: 84.3%

-Visits to Downtown Pre-pandemic, visitors to Lansdale were primarily from Bucks, Montgomery, and Philadelphia Counties, as well as from outside of the region.
-However, during the pandemic, the majority of visits came from within Montgomery County.
-Between August 2018 and March 2020, 9,088 people visited the downtown.
+Visits to Downtown Pre-pandemic, visitors to Kennett Square were primarily from Chester and Delaware Counties, as well as from outside of the region.
+However, during the pandemic, the majority of visits came from within Chester County, and to some degree from across the state line in Delaware.
+Between August 2018 and March 2020, 9,295 people visited the downtown.
 This was slightly more than the average of 8,800 visits for all of the downtowns.
-During the shutdown (March 13 - June 15) there were 361 visits, and during the reopening period (June 16 - October 31) there were 626 visits to Lansdale's downtown.
+During the shutdown (March 13 - June 15) there were 335 visits, and during the reopening period (June 16 - October 31) there were 640 visits to Kennett Square's downtown.
 Shutdown Impact

-March 13 - June 15, 2020 During the economic shutdown, there were 361 visits to Lansdale's downtown compared to 2,390 visits during the same period in 2019.
-This equated to an 85% reduction.
+March 13 - June 15, 2020 During the economic shutdown, there were 335 visits to Kennett Square's downtown compared to 2,352 visits during the same period in 2019.
+This equated to an 86% reduction.
 The average number of visits during the shutdown period was 439 compared to 2,450 visits during the same period in 2019, which equated to an average reduction of 81%.
 Gloucester City's downtown had the smallest reduction in visits at 66%, and the average for the least impacted downtowns was 81%.